OpenComputingLab/reusable-content-example/_sources/code.md

 *In Markdown, the backticked block typically also defines the language so that language sensitive syntax highlighting can be applied appropriately.*

-This is then rendered as a style code block:
+This is then rendered as a styled code block:

 ```python
 # A comment